TSGM

 Parameters:

-• encoder (keras.Model) – An encoder model which takes a time series as input and check whether the image is real or fake.
+• encoder (keras.Model) – An encoder model which takes a time series as input.

-• decoder (keras.Model) – Takes as input a random noise vector of latent_dim length and returns a simulated time-series.
+• decoder (keras.Model) – Takes as input a random noise vector and returns a simulated time-series.

 Encodes and decodes time series dataset X.